 eCommerce options for difficult-to-source tooling have become popular resources for shop purchases.
 (Source: Xometry Supplies)

 Other resources for online sourcing and purchasing of tools include industrial vending machines like AutoCrib and MSC Direct.
 These reduce lost time due to tool breakage and re-order.
 These machines are cabinets that are typically connected to the internet and can track the inventory of items.
 Based on the needs of the machine shop, these cabinets can automatically re-order stock of commodity bits and tools once a minimum quantity is reached.
 The combination of vending platforms with accessible tooling, regardless of the configuration, empowers CNC machine shops to find the right tools for the job.

 Vacuum fixtures are typically used only as they’re required for projects that are difficult to secure—or easy to deform—with a standard vise.
 A vacuum fixture, or vacuum plate, includes an embedded valve where a hose can draw suction and a grooved surface accompanied by gaskets or O-rings to create even negative pressure around a part or blank.
-This pressure can hold the part in place even its when being machined.
+This pressure can hold the part in place even when it's being machined.
 Workholding suppliers like Pierson have created universal bases called SmartVac that can be custom configured for multiple operations without a custom build per part.
 Vacuum fixtures like these are extremely powerful for initial machining operations since they offer a turnkey alternative to a vise.
 Many of these universal base styles can also be easily augmented by adding custom top plates for repeat work at a fraction of the cost versus making a full fixture from scratch.

 A universal vacuum plate can often live on a workcenter full-time and serve multiple operations without part-specific custom fixtures (Source: NYCCNC).